Cavo

 Cavo is an American hard rock band from St. Louis, Missouri.
-Because of their sound and musical influences, they are sometimes classified as post-grunge as well as alt rock.
+Because of their sound and musical influences, they are sometimes classified as post-grunge as well as alternative rock.

 Band history

 In late 2000, guitarist Chris Hobbs, bassist Ryan Kemp, and drummer Chad La Roy were searching for a vocalist for their band.
 With input from close friends Scott Gertken and Rich Criebaum of Modern Day Zero, the three auditioned then-unknown singer Casey Walker.
 By March 2001, Walker joined the band, and they adopted the name "Hollow".
 Soon after, Mike "Tomas" Tomasovich joined Hollow as a second guitarist.
 In 2001, Hollow released a three-song demo with the songs "Fallen", "State of Mind" and "Unsung".
 Near the end of 2001, the band changed their name to Cavo, which is the word "hollow" in Italian.

 Cavo released their first EP, A Space to Fill, in 2002.
 The EP was produced by Scott Gertken and Rich Criebaum, recorded and mixed at the duo's Trailer Studios in Foristell, Missouri, and released through their Bullet 339 Records.
 Cavo began to grow a loyal fan base through their live shows, often playing on bills with Modern Day Zero.
 A Space to Fill spawned two singles that earned rotation on local radio stations in the St. Louis area.
 "Say Again" was picked up by WVRV and KNSX, and KPNT picked up the rock anthem "Unsung".

 Cavo followed up the EP four years later with their self-released full length The Painful Art of Letting Go in September 2006.
 At that time, Ryan Kemp had left the band, with Brian Smith named as his replacement.